 VR Headset from Zeiss: Zeiss VR One Plus

 Like the Samsung Gear VR and the previous Zeiss One, the hardware power for the second-gen Zeiss branded headset comes from your smartphone.
-Unlike Sammy’s effort, however, you’re not tied to just one mobile with the Zeiss VR One Plus; it will play ball with any iOS or Android handset with the latest model allowing larger sizes between 4.7 and 5.5 inches, with a price tag of $129.99.
+Unlike Sammy’s effort, however, you’re not tied to just one mobile with the Zeiss VR One Plus; it will play ball with any iOS or Android handset with the latest model allowing larger sizes between 4.7 and 5.5 inches.

 It packs a media player for the likes of pictures and YouTube videos and an AR app for augmented experiences, while the open source Unity3D SDK (iOS and Android) means there’s plenty of scope for development.
 The company is also pushing for drone enthusiasts to pick up the One Plus headset as a means to fly and see from a bird’s eye view – in VR.